 Strategic Consultancy Grant: The Enterprise Ireland Strategic Consultancy Grant funds the hiring of a strategic consultant to support the development and/or the implementation of new strategic initiatives to facilitate business growth.

 Covid-19 Act on Support: The Act On initiative offers advice, support and access to external consultants on strategic sourcing and transport and logistics.
 For more information, contact your Enterprise Ireland Development Adviser.

 - Key Manager Grant: The Key Manager Grant provides partial funding towards the recruitment of a full or part time manager with critical skills to support a business and its future growth.

 - eiLearn online learning platform: Enterprise Ireland’s online learning platform, eiLearn, supports companies in overcoming some of the key challenges in growing a business and preparing to tackle international markets.
-It is a resource were over 400 pieces of customised content designed for Irish SMEs can be accessed.
-In the current environment of the COVID-19 crisis, there is new content added daily across 6 business pillars, including People and Management.

 - Virtual Mentoring Network: Virtual Mentoring Network has a panel of more than 400 highly experienced business people who can offer practical advice, guidance and support at this time.
 For further information email firstname.lastname@example.org.

 - Training webinars: In response to the pandemic, the LEOs launched a series of LEO training webinars.
 These sessions covered topics such as financial supports available to businesses; how to manage cashflow and how to innovate and adapt your business to overcome the challenges of the crisis.

 - Expert views videos: The LEO network videos from experts focus on common issues amongst businesses during the COVID-19 crisis, for example, what supports best suit a business, how to manage staff remotely, or how to maximise a business’ digital footprint.